dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

   otherwise) be guarenteed?
   - what level of information is required?

+- meaning of "the salt of the earth" in the same chapter.

 #### [Radiohead - Lift](https://www.youtube.com/watch?v=QBGaO89cBMI)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QBGaO89cBMI" frameborder="0" allowfullscreen></iframe>

 - there are some things ancient people understood more clearly than we do today.

 ### Kantian Categories And Information Diffusion